SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 single data point (or a few).
 As we can neither parallelize the data loading nor parallelize using multiple GPUs (at least not in any efficient way), this is of no use to us when we are doing inference.
-Additionally, performing inference is often not something we do on machines that can perform large computations, as most inference today is actually either done on *edge* devices e.g. mobile phones or in low-cost-low-compute cloud environments.
+Additionally, performing inference is often not something we do on machines that can perform large computations, as most inference today is actually either done on *edge* devices, e.g. mobile phones or in low-cost-low-compute cloud environments.
 Thus, we need to be smarter about how we scale inference than just throwing more computing power at it.

 In this module, we are going to look at various ways that you can either reduce the size of your model or make your